ODIN-fire/odin-rs/README.md

 More specifically it is a framework to make it easy to import and process an open number of external data sources for information such as weather, ground-/aerial- and space-based sensors, threat assessment, simulation and tracking.
 The over-arching goal is to improve situational awareness of responders by making more - and more timely - information available in stakeholder-specific applications.
 ODINs goal is *not* to create yet another website running in the cloud.
 To that end it is open sourced under Apachev2, highly extensible and supports running ODIN servers within stakeholder organizations on a variety of hardware and operating systems.

+The online documentation for odin-rs can be found on https://odin-fire.github.io/odin-rs/ (or built from `odin_book` in this repository).

 To get an idea of what such ODIN servers might look like we refer to two of our TFRSAC talks:

   * [spring 2023](https://www.youtube.com/watch?v=b9DfMBYCe-s&t=4950s)